Pietro Locatelli: Travels through Italy and Germany

 From 1723 to 1728 Locatelli travelled through Italy and Germany.
 Mantua, Venice, Munich, Dresden, Berlin, Frankfurt and Kassel are the only places he is known to have visited.
 Most of his concert compositions, including the violin concertos and the capricci, were probably written in this period.
 They were published later in Amsterdam.
 It is believed that his performances made him famous, but almost no source attests to his attaining high virtuosity.

 Locatelli's activity at the court of the regent of Mantua, the landgrave Philipp von Hessen-Darmstadt, is attested by a 1725 document in which the landgrave refers to him as "our virtuoso".
 How often and in what capacity Locatelli performed at that court is not known.
 Also unknown is the time of his activity in Venice, although he certainly went there.

 One notice describes Locatelli's visit to Munich.
 On 26 June 1727, the "foreign virtuoso Locatelli" was paid twelve double golden guilder by the elector's director of music.

 Just one year later, in May 1728, Locatelli visited the Prussian court in Berlin.
 He moved from Dresden to Potsdam with Augustus II and the elector's escort of about 500 people, including Johann Georg Pisendel, Johann Joachim Quantz and Silvius Leopold Weiss.
 A notice about Locatelli's performance before Frederick William I anecdotally describes the musician's self-assurance and his vanity in wearing gorgeous, diamond-studded clothes.
-The aristocratic listeners may have preferred Johann Gottlieb Graun's violin playing to Locatelli's.
+The Dutch musicologist Albert Dunning speculated that the aristocratic listeners may have preferred Johann Gottlieb Graun's violin playing to Locatelli's.

 According to an entry in a rich autograph collector's records, Locatelli was living in Frankfurt on 20 October 1728.
 The entry includes a miniature version of the Andante from Sonata III, Op.
 2, for piano.

 Locatelli's last known stop was in Kassel, where he received the very high payment of 80 reichsthaler after his visit to Charles I, Landgrave of Hesse-Kassel, on 7 December 1728.
 The organist Jacob Wilhelm Lustig stated in 1728 that Locatelli had astonished his listeners with hugely difficult passages while scraping at his violin.